 Designated as a: "Preferred Off-Road Eductional Center" by the All Terrain Vehicle Association (ATVA) and American Motorcycle Association (AMA)

-Intermediate riders have some riding experience (on or off of the job) and are somewhat comfortable with their ability to negotiate certain types of terrain and accomplish basic tasks.
-However, they have not experienced the variety of training and job situations that are critical for their job effectiveness and efficiency.
-Their jobs require them to ride in terrain or climates in which they are uncomfortable.
-Intermediate riders need to become highly aware of their own abilities and the capability of their equipment so they can best serve your agency.
+Intermediate snowmobilers have some riding experience (on and off of the job) and are somewhat comfortable with their ability to negotiate certain types of terrain and snow conditions.
+Although they can accomplish basic tasks, they have not experienced the variety of training and job situations that are critical for their job effectiveness and efficiency.
+Intermediate riders need to become highly aware of their abilities, limitations, and the capability of their equipment so they can best serve your agency.

 - Do some of your employees feel uneasy when challenged by:

 - Do they ever wonder when they should brake or get on the gas to save themselves?

 - Have they ever been sucked into someone else's track rut?